deprecate/sublime-init/README.md

 Sublime Yeoman currently ships with samples static templates for a number of different types of projects.
 These templates are the output of the corresponding Yeoman generators, however we eventually intend on shelling out to the `yo` binary to provide access to all Yeoman community generators.

+### What about Sublime Text 3 support?

+We are currently evaluating the usefulness of this project through an alpha ST2 version being made available.
+If there is enough interest in an ST3 implementation, we will attempt to work on and support that too.

 ### How do you ignore files?

 You don't want to try to do token replacement in binary files.
 The plug-in has a long list of file types that it will ignore when doing token replacement.
 You can always add your own if any files in your templates cause a problem.
 The list is contained in the `yeoman.sublime-settings` file.
 Note, these files _will_ be copied into the project.
 They will just not be parsed for tokens.